bodomain/notes/README.md

-My personal Notes about everything and nothing.
+My personal notes about everything and nothing.